The Mall (Sofia)

-The Mall, Sofia, also known as Tsarigradsko Mall, was (until 2013) the largest shopping mall in the Balkans.
-Opened in spring 2010, The Mall claims it has a total built area of 62,000 square metres (667,000 sq ft) on six stories, three of which are underground.
-It claims to contain more than 240 shops, restaurants, recreations centres, bars, cafeterias.
+The Mall, also known as Tsarigradsko Mall, is a shopping mall in Sofia, Bulgaria.
+Until 2013, it was the largest shopping mall in the Balkans.
+Opened in spring 2010, The Mall claims it has a total area of 62,000 square meters (667,000 sq ft) on six stories, three of which are underground.
+It claims to contain more than 240 shops, restaurants, recreations centers, bars, cafeterias.
 The Mall has a parking capacity for more than 2,800 vehicles.
-Bulgaria's largest Carrefour hypermarket at 9,000 square metres (97,000 sq ft) was within the Mall.
+Bulgaria's largest Carrefour hypermarket at 9,000 square meters (97,000 sq ft) was within the Mall till 2016.
 The Mall can be found at 115 Tsarigradsko Shose.
-Beside the mall lies a business centre and the headquarters of Vivacom — the largest telecommunications company in Bulgaria.
+Beside the mall lies a business center and the headquarters of Vivacom — the largest telecommunications company in Bulgaria.
 As of 2010, it has created 1,500 new jobs.